lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2025-12-05-History_of_Proof_Assistants.md

 * *code generation* from the executable fragment of higher-order logic, and reflection
 * *sledgehammer* was under active development, but only ready a couple of years later.

-With so much going on, it's not surprising that people started doing big things.
+With so much going on, it's not surprising that our community started doing big things, and other people were starting to notice.

 ### 2005–2015: The first landmarks